timescale/promscale/README.md

 <img alt="Promscale" src="images/promscale-logo.png" width="600px">

-**Promscale is a unified observability backend for metrics and traces powered by SQL and built on PostgreSQL and TimescaleDB**.
+**Promscale the a unified observability backend for metrics and traces powered by SQL and built on PostgreSQL and TimescaleDB**.

 It has native support for **Prometheus** metrics and